https://lgpress.clemson.edu

 Figure 4.
 Downy mildew on the bottom of infected leaves.
 Image credit: Anthony P. Keinath, Clemson University.

 There are two strains of cucurbit downy mildew, strain 1 (old) and strain 2 (new).1 Strain 2 attacks cucumber, cantaloupe, and honeydew and is sometimes called the cucumber strain.
-Strain 1 mainly attacks watermelon, pumpkin, and squashes.
+Strain 1 mainly attacks squashes, pumpkin, and watermelon.
 It may infect cucumber and melons.
-Because it is the only strain that attacks squash, it is sometimes called the squash strain.
+Because it is the only strain that attacks squash, it is called the squash strain.

 How Cucurbit Downy Mildew Spreads

-Cucurbit downy mildew survives over winter on crops growing in southern Florida and Texas where cucurbits do not freeze.
+Cucurbit downy mildew survives over winter on crops growing in southern Florida and Texas, where cucurbits do not freeze.
 In the spring, wind blows downy mildew spores northward from the South.
 Spores move farthest and fastest during cloudy, windy weather and can be blown over 600 miles in 48 hours!
-Cucurbit downy mildew can also be spread through diseased transplants.
+Cucurbit downy mildew can also be spread when diseased transplants are moved.

 Outbreaks of cucurbit downy mildew are most likely to occur during mild, wet weather.
 Rainwater washes spores out of the air onto leaves.
 Rain, dew, or fog makes infection likely.
 After infection, downy mildew will continue to spread, even in dry weather, if temperatures stay above 60°F.